jvansch1/ycharts-wiki/Developer-Setup-(Vagrant).md

 vagrant ssh
 vagrant exit
 ```
+whoami

-Now go to ycharts/development.py and add some unique part of your computer name (generally your name) to the list of VAGRANT_USERS.
+In ycharts/development.py and add some unique part of your computer name (like last name) to the list of VAGRANT_USERS.
 Save and commit the file.
+This tells Django when starting to look for a slightly different location for the MySQL folder

 ```
 vagrant ssh